 Once you’ve exhausted Federal Aid opportunities, you can look at Private Student Loans.
 Make sure you know what you’re signing up for when taking out private loans.
 They can be a good tool, but any loan can significantly erode your ROI if you end up paying too high an interest rate on a loan of any size.

 Is it worth it?

-There are many measures of whether going back to school is worth it or not.
+There are many measures of whether it’s worth returning to school.
 You can go ahead and calculate a straight Return on Investment if the measure it’s purely financial.
 How much did you invest in the degree vs. how much additional money do you stand to earn.
 Don’t forget your opportunity cost in that equation if you stop earning money for a period of time.

 Maybe it gets you out of the office or running your own business.
 Or possibly into a career that has a greater social impact.
-These things aren’t just measured in dollars and can lead to a significant increase in satisfaction.
+These things aren’t just measured in dollars and can lead to a significant increase in job satisfaction.

 The Bottom Line